microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraApplicationServiceEndpoint.md

 ## Description

-this cmdlet retrieves the service endpoint(s) of an application.
+This cmdlet retrieves the service endpoint(s) of an application.
 The service endpoint entity contains service discovery information.
 The serviceEndpoints property of the Application entity is of type ServiceEndpoint.
 Other services can use the information stored in the ServiceEndpoint entity to find this service and its addressable endpoints.